-Osmosis Correct ($46 in the shop).
+Osmosis Correct ($46).
 The retinol in Correct is trans-retinal (retinaldehyde), a form of retin A that is relatively stronger as well as being gentler.
 Correct has an interesting selection of actives, including the peptide caprooyl tetrapeptide-3.
 It may help maintain the structure of the skin and prevent sagging by boosting laminin as well as collagen iii.
 Anti-aging heavy hitters continue with two wound repairers, epidermal growth factor and GHK copper peptide, antioxidant R-lipoic acid and chlorella, and 1,3 beta glucan (usually found in mushrooms), which can activate the immune system.
-Read the full review.

 Arcona Peptide Firming Complex